BookStackApp/website/content/docs/admin/updates.md

 #### Updating to v0.26 or higher

 **Internet Explorer Support** - IE11 Support has now been dropped.
-We *may* support any critical issues for view-only scenarios otherwise please use a modern browser.
+Please use a modern browser.

 **Translations** - Since many interfaces and lines of text have been updated, It may take a little while for some translations to catch-up.
 Expect to see more English text than usual if you're using a non-English language option.